 Through it all, she weathered multiple bouts of malaria (a Christmas present one year); lived without all those modern conveniences that most of us just take for granted; consumed her daily food ration in hand-to-mouth fashion from large, shared communal bowls; and, aside from her villagers, was pretty much cut off from the outside world.

-When my wife and I paid Stephanie a visit midway through her tour — I as Mamadou and Maria as Mariama — we were touched by the countless villagers who came forward to thank us profusely for sending them Djeneba.
+When my late wife and I paid Stephanie a visit midway through her tour — I as Mamadou and Maria as Mariama — we were touched by the countless villagers who came forward to thank us profusely for sending them Djeneba.
 Truth be told, as her parents, we were just innocent bystanders in the process.
 It was her decision, and her’s alone, to become a PCV.

 Our stay in her village was an eye-opening, humbling experience.
 Even now, rarely does a day go by that I don’t think about our visit, the people we met and the scenes that played out before us.
-I wonder, too, how in the hell did my daughter manage to do what she did in that village for the better part of two years.
+I wonder, too, how did my daughter manage to do what she did in that village for the better part of two years.
 I’m still amazed.

 To anyone who knows a PCV, past or present, take the time this week — Peace Corps Week — to let them know how much you appreciate their singular efforts to do their small part to assist and affect humanity “over there.”